How to Delete Chrome, Safari, Firefox, and Opera Extensions on a Mac

-Browser extensions are great as they help us to block ads, personalize the browser, save passwords, and even correct our imperfect grammar.
+Browser extensions are great as they help us to block ads, personalize the app, save passwords, and even correct our imperfect grammar.
 However, having too many of them can backfire.

 Are you ready?
 Let’s dig in.

-What is a browser extension
+What is a browser extension?

 How to remove Chrome extensions on a Mac